finbourne/lusid-sdk-python/sdk/docs/PortfoliosApi.md

     alternative_inc_date = 'alternative_inc_date_example' # str | The date from which to consider the Returns on the Portfolio, if this is different from the date when Returns begin.
 Can be a date string or Portfolio property. (optional)

     try:
-        # [EXPERIMENTAL] GetPortfolioAggregateReturns: Aggregate Returns (This is a deprecated endpoint).
+        # [DEPRECATED] GetPortfolioAggregateReturns: Aggregate Returns (This is a deprecated endpoint).
         api_response = await api_instance.get_portfolio_aggregate_returns(scope, code, return_scope, return_code, recipe_id_scope=recipe_id_scope, recipe_id_code=recipe_id_code, from_effective_at=from_effective_at, to_effective_at=to_effective_at, composite_method=composite_method, period=period, output_frequency=output_frequency, metrics=metrics, as_at=as_at, alternative_inc_date=alternative_inc_date)
         print("The response of PortfoliosApi->get_portfolio_aggregate_returns:\n")
         pprint(api_response)